Winter Outdoor Skills and Survival Training

 -Primitive Snow Shoes

 Food and Water: Water will be provided but you will need to provide your own food of your choice.
-You can also purchase food locally once you get here.
-Walmart and several local eateries are within a close drive away.
+We recommend quick field expedient meals such as our Camp Ready Meals or MRE’s.
+They can quickly be made at our primitive camps and won’t slow down the learning process.
+Walmart and several local eateries are a reasonably close drive.

 Minimum Recommended Equipment: Its going to be cold!
-Bring cold weather clothing, a good sleeping bag and a sturdy shelter system.
+Bring warm weather clothing, a good sleeping bag and an all season tent if you do not wish to stay in our military tent.
 Sunscreen and UV protective sunglasses.
 A collapsible snow shovel is recommended but not necessary.

 We will not provide you with any gear, so please come prepared.
 Fixed blade knife preferable a mora style knife, folding saw, paracord, overnight camping gear, winter sleeping bag and a small backpack.

 Clothing Required: Warm outdoor clothing, warm gloves and hat, winter boots and wool socks.
+Cotton clothing is highly discouraged!
+Wool will keep you warm even when wet.
 Layers are important in Colorado.
-You will want a water wicking base layer, an insulating mid layer, and a waterproof breathable outer shell.
+You will want a water whicking base layer, an insulating mid layer, and a waterproof breathable outer shell.

 Firearms: We are firearm friendly.
 We encourage you to bring firearms just like you would with your EDC or Bug Out Bag.
 Please be advised, unsafe use or poor firearm safety will not be tolerated and may be subject to immediate expulsion from the class, without a refund.

-Overnight Camping: You’re welcome to spend the night before and night after the course at our camp!
+Overnight Camping: Your welcome to spend the night before and night after the course at our camp!
+Please contact us in advance if you intend to arrive early.